augerai/a2ml/docs/source/dev/configuration.rst

     * **experiment.max_eval_time** Maximum time to run individual trial in minutes.
     * **experiment.max_n_trials** Maximum trials to run to complete experiment.
     * **experiment.use_ensemble** Try to improve model performance by creating ensembles from the trial models true | false.
-    * **experiment.validation_data** Path to validation dataset.
+    * **experiment.validation_source** Path to validation dataset.
 If not set your source dataset will be split to validate.

 Provider Specfic